Kotlin/KEEP/proposals/jsr305-custom-nullability-qualifiers.md

 different behavior for different annotations.

-*Current limitation:* In current prototype this flag only overrides the behavior for the annotations that are annotated with `@Migration`, but it seems that this requirement may be weakened.
+*Current limitation:* In current prototype this flag only overrides the behavior for annotations that are annotated with `@Migration`, but it seems that this requirement may be weakened.

 Note, that this flag overrides behavior for both `Global migration status`